Banzobotic/dymaxilang/readme.md

 Similar performance gains are observed when computing the ackermann function, with `ackermann(3, 10)` taking 5.5 seconds in python and 0.85 seconds in dymaxilang.

 Sadly, the pursuit of perfection comes at a cost.
-It turns out that requiring two hashmap accesses to access a single value is really inefficient if that data could have been stored in a list.
+It turns out that requiring two hashmap accesses to get a single value is really inefficient if that data could have been stored in a list.
 Computing how many of the first 4 million numbers are prime took 1.4 seconds in python but 2.9 seconds in dymaxilang.

 According to the committee, a more representative example is 2024 Advent of Code Day 1 (because it offered a more favourable result).
 With the input repeated 10 times to get a more measurable runtime, the python program took 1.6 seconds, while the dymaxilang program took 2.3 seconds.
 The committee considers this performance tradeoff acceptable in the pursuit of perfection.